• Skip to primary navigation

 When the rotini is done, drain and rinse with cold water until the pasta is cool to the touch, then drain pasta well.

-Add to the vegetables in the bowl.
+Add the pasta to the vegetables in the bowl.
 Toss gently.

 mixing Thai Pasta Salad with Sesame-Ginger Dressing